“The secret principle of Taijutsu is to know the foundations of peace.”

 Dojo History

 The Tuscaloosa Bujinkan dojo was originally started at the University of Alabama in 1997 under Shidoshi Robert Geyer.
-Having to leave to run his father’s family business, the dojo was placed under Shidoshi Michael Tucker (5th dan), who is now chief instructor at the Magic City Dojo in Birmingham.
-After Michael Tucker left Tuscaloosa, Shidoshi Eric Young (5th dan) took over, and in 2004 Shidoshi Arlando Sanders (8th dan) took over the dojo, and the dojo was later moved to the Leroy McAbee center.
-Shidoshi Sanders runs the dojo to this day.
+Having to leave to run his father’s family business, the dojo was placed under Shihan Michael Tucker (10th Dan), who is now chief instructor at the Magic City Dojo in Birmingham.
+After Michael Tucker left Tuscaloosa, Shidoshi Eric Young (5th dan) took over, and in 2004 Dai Shihan Arlando Sanders (15th Dan) took over the dojo, and the dojo was later moved to the Leroy McAbee center.
+After Shihan Sanders moved to Virginia to continue his career in the goverment, his senior student Ergin Esirgemez, Ph.D. started to lead the trainings.
+During the years, dojo has moved to other locations, and Dr. Esirgemez (7th Dan) has been teaching to many enthisuastic students who want to learn the art of Ninjas in Tuscaloosa, with the guidance and continous support of his sensei; Dai Shihan Arlando Sanders.

 What is the Bujinkan?

 The Bujinkan, meaning ‘House of the Divine Warrior’ is a martial art system put together by Soke Masaaki Hatsumi.
-The Bujinkan consists of nine separate ryuha, or schools, which have persevered through the constant warfare of Japan’s history during the last thousand years.
+The Bujinkan consists of nine separate ryuha (schools) which have persevered through the constant warfare of Japan’s history during the last thousand years.
 The martial art itself is known as Bujinkan Budo Taijutsu, meaning body skills of the warrior.

 The training of the Bujinkan works on developing a person’s awareness and capabilities to move naturally and feel a technique, rather than memorizing very specific kata, or forms.
 Instead of developing muscle memory for set-in-stone techniques, Soke Hatsumi stresses being able to move freely and naturally, so that you can act as is most appropriate for any given situation, not being restricted to specific movements.